msg-CareerPaths/csharp-training/chapters/600-exercises.md

  > - Afterwards the order is persisted in the database and returned.
  >
  > Create a Rest Controller for the "Create order" operation, which should have a `POST` mapping accepting a JSON request body and producing a JSON response body.
+ >
+ > Create 3 unit tests for any method from any controller from your project.

 Further Resources: